Q. What are the library’s hours?

-- From an off campus computer, go to the library databases list, scroll down to UpToDate, and click on the blue off-campus users link.
+- From an off campus computer, go to the library databases page, scroll down to UpToDate, and click on the blue off-campus users link.

 - Click on the register as a new user button, and fill out the registration form.